Get Started with Domains for Square Online

 Top Level Domains (TLDs)

-Note: Some ccTLDs (country code Top Level Domains), like .com.au, can only be registered for 2 years at a time.
+Note: Some country code Top Level Domains (ccTLDs) such as ".com.au" can only be registered for 2 years at a time.

 Secure Socket Layer (SSL)

 The domain service always attempts renewal approximately 45 days early to ensure that it renews successfully (before actual expiry).
-If the payment does not process successfully, then that would grant you plenty of buffer time to update the payment details so you avoid having your site suddenly go offline.
+If the payment doesn't process successfully, then that would grant you plenty of buffer time to update the payment details so you avoid having your site suddenly go offline.

 Note: The domain doesn't actually expire until the anniversary date of the purchase.

 If you need to process a refund for a registration, transfer or renewal, please contact Square Support as soon as possible.
 We can also help you confirm if a bill you received for your domain is legitimate or not.

 Learn more about how to manage your Square Online subscriptions.

 If you don’t see your Square Online site online for any reason, there are several troubleshooting measures you can take related to your domain.
 Learn more about how to troubleshoot your domain to bring your website back online.

 Reasons to Contact Support